-Section 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

-Section 2.1 What are the drug payment stages for our plan members?
+Section 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for our plan members?

-There are four "drug payment stages" for your prescription drug coverage under UnitedHealthcare® Group Medicare Advantage (PPO).
+There are four "drug payment stages" for your prescription drug coverage under UnitedHealthcare Group Medicare Advantage PPO offered by the ASRS.
 How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 7 of this chapter.
 The stages are: